googlearchive/android-credentials/credentials-quickstart/README.md

 ## Optional
 ### Determining the SHA512 Hash of Your Keystore
-This applicaiton demonstrates the use and verification of ID Tokens retrieved from Credentials which is a great way to authenticate your client applications with your backend server.
+This application demonstrates the use and verification of ID Tokens retrieved from Credentials which is a great way to authenticate your client applications with your backend server.
 You will need to determine the SHA512 hash of your application and update `MockServer.java` accordingly.